Be the first user to complete this post

 Total vertices: V, Total Edges: E

-• O(logV) – to extract each vertex from queue.
+• O(logV) – to extract each vertex from the queue.
 So for V vertices – O(VlogV)

-• O(logV) – each time new pair object with new key value of a vertex and will be done for at most once for each edge.
+• O(logV) – each time a new pair object with a new key value of a vertex and will be done at most once for each edge.
 So for total E edge – O(ElogV)

 See the animation below for more understanding